-As a yoga teacher I encourage looking within, open inquiry, and respect for the unique way the mystery unfolds in each of us.
-Guiding students to cultivate awareness of a deepened field of intelligence, my approach is experiential, fluid, and non-linear encouraging expansion of breath, attention, perception and inner listening.
+My approach is experiential, fluid, and non-linear encouraging expansion of breath, attention, perception and inner listening.
 By refining attunement to the felt sense, the poses, breathwork, and moving and seated meditations become fluid forms for exploration and deepened awareness, inviting an open ended, bodily-based inquiry into our True Nature.
 The retreats are held in social silence, allowing for questions during sessions, yet allowing participants the space for reflection and contemplation when not in session.

 My work draws upon 40 years of practice and teaching from which an eclectic approach to yoga, meditation, breath work and life has emerged.
 I am interested in guiding others to uncover the deep rivers of their own knowing, drawing upon classical Hatha yoga, including vinyasa, yin yoga and restorative yoga; Various approaches to Breath Work; Sacred Movement; Continuum Movement; Vipassana meditation; and Self-inquiry as portals to open, inform, release, rejuvenate and attune.

 I invite us to inquire into the ways we may integrate the insights gained on retreat and the deep teachings of yoga into the fabric of our daily lives after retreat.